shdlabs/SSTorytime/README.md

 it's in someone's head.
 To the causal browser, it is merely information, even hearsay.

+Not a static knowledge graph like RDF, but a switching network.

 Scaling knowledge is like scaling the activity in a city.
 Time is driven by parallel events arriving.
 The more people, the faster the pace or pulse.